Ultimate Guide To WordPress RSS

 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin that offers a number of premium add-ons for extended functionality.
+WP RSS Aggregator is an RSS feed importer and autoblogging WordPress plugin with additional functionality with a number of premium add-ons.

-For example, the Feed to Post add-on is an advanced importer that allows you to add content to your site automatically by importing RSS feeds directly into your posts.
+For example, the Feed to Post extension for the WP RSS Aggregator plugin is an advanced, feature-filled importer that allows you to import RSS feeds directly into your WordPress posts or any other custom post type.

 For more details, go here: